+- Details of how the on-site surface water management systems shall be maintained and managed after completion and for the lifetime of the development, to ensure long term operation to design parameters.

-- 9 No development shall commence until a surface water drainage scheme for the site, based on sustainable drainage principles and an assessment of the hydrological and hydrogeological context of the development, has been submitted to and approved in writing by the Local Planning Authority.
-The scheme shall be fully implemented and subsequently maintained in accordance with the timing/phasing arrangements embodied within the scheme, or within any other period as may subsequently be agreed, in writing, by the Local Planning Authority. - Reason- To prevent flooding by ensuring the satisfactory storage of, and disposal of, surface water from the site. - 10 No development shall commence until a method statement/mitigation plan to protect the Great Crested Newt population on site has been submitted to and agreed in writing by the Local Planning Authority, and this shall be undertaken for each phase of installation.
+Reason- To prevent the increased risk of flooding, both on and off site.

+11 No development shall commence until a method statement/mitigation plan to protect the Great Crested Newt population on site has been submitted to and agreed in writing by the Local Planning Authority, and this shall be undertaken for each phase of installation.
 Update surveys should be carried out should two years elapse before the start of any phase of installation.

-Reason- In the interests of protected species on the site.
+Reason - in the interests of protected species on the site.

-11 Should development not start for three years since the last survey (late 2013) an updated badger survey will be required to be submitted.
+12 Should development not start for three years since the last survey (late 2013) an updated badger survey will be required to be submitted.

-Reason- In the interests of protected species on the site.
+Reason - in the interests of protected species on the site.

-12 Written confirmation of the date of the first export of electricity to the grid shall be provided to the Local Planning Authority within one month of the date of this taking place.
+13 Written confirmation of the date of the first export of electricity to the grid shall be provided to the Local Planning Authority within one month of the date of this taking place.

-Reason- To ensure that a record can be kept of all operational PV panels.
+Reason - to ensure that a record can be kept of all operational PV panels.

-13 The solar panels hereby permitted shall be maintained twice yearly.
-A log book should be kept of the maintenance of the solar panels and should be available for inspection at any time by the Local Planning Authority.

-Reason- To ensure the panels are checked and maintained in the interests of visual amenity and to ensure that that best practices are maintained.

-14 No development shall commence until a Removal Method Statement shall be submitted to and approved in writing by the Local Planning Authority in the event any PV module needs to be removed or replaced before the expiry of this planning permission, other than in accordance with condition 16 (decommissioning).
+- 14 The solar panels hereby permitted shall be maintained twice yearly.
+A log book should be kept of the maintenance of the solar panels and should be available for inspection at any time by the Local Planning Authority. - Reason to ensure the panels are checked and maintained in the interests of visual amenity and to ensure that that best practices are maintained. - 15 No development shall commence until a Removal Method Statement shall be submitted to and approved in writing by the Local Planning Authority in the event any PV module needs to be removed or replaced before the expiry of this planning permission, other than in accordance with condition 16 (decommissioning).
 The removal or replacement of any module shall be carried out in compliance with the approved Removal Method Statement

-Reason- To ensure best practices throughout the removal phase of the development.
+Reason - to ensure best practices throughout the removal phase of the development.

-15 The planning permission hereby granted is for a period of 30 years from the date of the first export of electricity to the national grid.
-After that time the use shall cease and the PV panels and associated equipment and infrastructure shall be removed from the site in accordance with condition 16 (decommissioning).
+16 The planning permission hereby granted is for a period of 25 years from the date of the first export of electricity to the national grid.
+After that time the use shall cease and the

+PV panels and associated equipment and infrastructure shall be removed from the site in accordance with condition 16 (decommissioning).
-Reason- The planning application has only been made for a 'life span' of 30 operational years to prevent unnecessary clutter.

-- 16 No later than one year before the expiration of the planning permission, or not more than 6 months from permanent cessation of the exporting of electricity to the national grid if earlier, a Decommissioning Method Statement shall be submitted for the written approval of the Local Planning Authority.
+- Reason the planning application has only been made for a 'life span' of 30 operational years to prevent unnecessary clutter. - 17 No later than one year before the expiration of the planning permission, or not more than 6 months from permanent cessation of the exporting of electricity to the national grid if earlier, a Decommissioning Method Statement shall be submitted for the written approval of the Local Planning Authority.
 This shall include details of: - a) decommissioning and works for the removal of the PV panels - b) decommissioning and works for the removal of all other ancillary equipment and structures - c) the depth to which the PV panels and ancillary equipment would be dismantled and removed from site - d) method of removal - e) works for the restoration of the site - f) timetable of works.